shastaxc/WSBinder/README.md

 ### Changing keybinds

-You can change the default keybinds by editing `data/user-binds.lua` file.
-If you edit the table in `statics.lua`, that will work temporarily but will be reset to default values the next time this addon is updated.
-Please just use the `default_ws_binds` table in `statics.lua` as a reference ONLY.
+You can change the the keybinds by editing the `user_ws_binds` table in the `data/user-binds.lua` file.
+If you edit the `default_ws_binds` table in `statics.lua`, that will work temporarily but will be reset to original values the next time this addon is updated.
+Please only use that one as a reference.
 The syntax is as follows:
 ```
 user_ws_binds = {
   ['Weapon Category'] = {